fiskaltrust/interface-doc/doc/general/installation/installation.md

 In the fiskaltrust.Portal, the components of the fiskaltrust.Middleware have been configured via Cashbox configuration for the environment where the Middleware should be operated, e.g. which database should be used to store the receipt data.

-This configured and downloaded local Middleware instance can now be adapted for the local machine; e.g. setting the target folder for the data storage of the service, or setting the service name.
+This configured and downloaded local Middleware service can be now started by executing the `fiskaltrust.exe` and optionally adapted for the local machine; e.g. setting the target folder for the data storage of the service, or setting the service name.

 This can be achieved in following ways:

-- Executing the launcher `fiskaltrust.exe` as a command line program using call parameters, either directly or via command files, for adapting the static configuration (`fiskaltrust.exe.config`).
+- Executing the launcher `fiskaltrust.exe` as a command line program using call parameters, either directly or via command files, for adapting the static configuration (`fiskaltrust.exe.config`), or
-- Directly editing the static configuration static configuration
+- Directly modifying the static configuration `fiskaltrust.exe.config`.

-For starting the Middleware service the  `fiskaltrust.exe` needs to be executed.

-For execution, parameters can be used

-The command files can be used for parameterized execution of the `fiskaltrust.exe` for starting or stopping of the Middleware service.
+With the downloaded Launcher, there are three pre-configured command files included which can be used (and adapted) for parameterized execution of the `fiskaltrust.exe` for starting or stopping of the Middleware service.
 In Windows, it is necessary to run the command line `cmd.exe` as administrator:

 | File                    | Description                                                  |
 | ----------------------- | ------------------------------------------------------------ |